Summary

 Clinical guidance from the Medicine Shortage Action Group

-The members of the Methylphenidate MSAG have agreed to the following approach for health professionals prescribing ADHD medicines during the methylphenidate shortages:
+The members of the Methylphenidate MSAG agreed to the following approach for health professionals to utilise when prescribing ADHD medicines during the methylphenidate shortages:

 - Consider the ongoing shortages when prescribing methylphenidate products.